tr0njavolta/katacoda-dev/terraform-sentinel/step1.md

-In this scenario, you will apply the Sentinel logic principles to a Terraform specific deployment.
+In this scenario, you will apply the Sentinel Policy-as-Code principles to a Terraform specific deployment.
+You will create a policy that requires your configuration to have specific tags on your S3 buckets and restrict the level of access to your bucket objects.

-Navigate to the `terraform-sentinel/tf-config/main.tf`{{open}} and review the configuration you are testing.
+Open the file `terraform-sentinel/tf-config/main.tf`{{open}} and review the configuration you are testing.

-This configuration builds an S3 bucket with a unique name and deploys an example web app as a bucket object.
-You have an S3 bucket policy attached to the bucket resource which allows pubic read permissions for your bucket object.
-This example configuration does not have any deployment safeguards built in and if your AWS user has S3 build and upload permissions, your Terraform deployment will apply successfully.
+This configuration builds a publicly-readable S3 bucket with a unique name and deploys an example web app as a bucket object.
+The `acl` attribute of the `"aws_s3_bucket" "bucket"` resource ensures this web app object is public but the viewer cannot write or edit it.

-Proper testing of a policy requires that these values be able to be mocked - or, in other words, simulated in a way that allows the accurate testing of the scenarios that a policy could reasonably pass or fail under.

-In order to test this policy, this scenario has pre-generated [mock data from Terraform Cloud](https://www.terraform.io/docs/cloud/sentinel/mock.html).
-To learn how to generate mock data for testing in the Sentinel CLI, follow the [Sentinel Learn guides on Sentinel & Terraform Cloud](https://www.learn.hashicorp.com/terraform?LINK).

-Part of writing Sentinel policies is to determine your parameters based on your infrastructure.
-For your first policy, you must ensure the following:

-- Any S3 buckets created or updated have at least 1 tag
+For your first policy, create a resource filter for your S3 buckets and a rule that requires that resource to have at least one tag.

 ## Create a filter

 The stub of this policy is in `terraform-sentinel/restrict-s3-buckets.sentinel`{{open}}.

 The first step in this policy relies on creating a filter for the s3_bucket resources in the Terraform Cloud plan.
-Copy and paste the filter block below the import statement.
+Copy and paste the filter block below the commented line `# Filter S3 buckets`.

 ```
 s3_buckets = filter tfplan.resource_changes as _, rc {